 Transitioning into an urban lifestyle can be challenging to the “hoarder” in each of us.
 Some of it is easy and logical, like “where do I keep the lawn-mower?” …duh, you don’t need one anymore.
-The garage in your old suburban home was probably filled with lots of things which you can jettison as you transform into an urbanite.
-Weed Eaters, fertilizer, garden hoses and hammocks will no longer gather dust in the nether-regions of your new urban digs.
+The garage in your old suburban home was probably filled with lots of things that you can jettison as you transform into an urbanite.
+Weed Eaters, fertilizer, garden hoses, and hammocks will no longer gather dust in the nether-regions of your new urban digs.
 But many of us have hobbies that require us to hang onto things that don’t look good in the living room and may not fit in the closet.
-Bicycling, Fishing, Bow-hunting or Kayaking to name a few.
+Bicycling, Fishing, Bow-hunting, or Kayaking to name a few.
 You’ll need additional storage outside of your condo unit for many of these things.

 There are some other items that cry out for storage outside of your living space:

 - Heirloom furniture that doesn’t fit in the condo but that you will never part with

 - Boxes of memorabilia, baby photos, little league trophies and your butterfly collection

 - Art that you love but don’t want to look at every day

 The list could go on and on, but you get the idea.
 Some of us live very lean in the “STUFF” category and others not-so-much.